 CHW's modifications to the approved plans can be approved through a plan change or a declaration of substantial conformance with the approved plans.
 While a declaration of substantial conformance is a discretionary process, it can be approved at the staff level without a public hearing.
 Alternatively, the Project could potentially be approved as a new proposal with the use of AB 2162, which provides by right approvals for projects with at least 25% of units set aside as supportive housing.
-All of these options provide a streamlined pathway to approvals, and should not be difficult to attain.
+All of these options provide a streamlined pathway to approvals.

-As proposed, E St Apts consists of 79 units, 75 of which are studio apartments, with three two-bedroom units for residents and one two-bedroom unit reserved for an onsite manager.
+As proposed, the Project consists of 79 units, 75 of which are studio apartments, with three two-bedroom units for residents and one two-bedroom unit reserved for an onsite manager.
 Twenty of the units would be set aside for adults with Intellectual or Developmental Disabilities (IDD).
 CHW has an agreement with the San Diego Regional Center (SDRC) to provide referrals and supportive services for the IDD units.